 Yes.
-AcuoMed provides powerful rule-based routing controls via its Tag Rule Routing functionality.
+AcuoMed provides powerful rule-based routing controls through its Tag Rule Routing functionality.
 You can customize both tag values and the tags that are available for rule-based routing.
-And you can set up either simple or complex rules to control a wide variety of possible routing scenarios that fit your business needs.
+You can also set up either simple or complex rules to control a wide variety of possible routing scenarios that fit your business needs.

-For overview information on Tag Rule Routing, refer to the topic Controlling Routing with Tag Rules on page 42.
-For information on how to set up rule-based routing, refer to the topic Set up Routing by Tag on page 151.
+For overview information on Tag Rule Routing, refer to the topic Controlling Routing with Tag Rules on page 40.
+For information on how to set up rule-based routing, refer to the topic Set up Routing by Tag on page 169.